pom3locontact/semi_physical_door/README.md

 - Creativity, all usecases are diffrent.
 Feel free to modify it and build on top of it **if** permision is granted.

 ### 🦾 IK Hand:
 Due to the version on which this demo was developed on - 4.3 The Godot IK systems are not as advanced as in the newer engine versions.
+You can easly limit the hinges of hand rotation bones, to prevent any hand-visual related bugs.

 ### Math behind it:
 Nothing to crazy, godot has build-in implementation